DoriCastilla/Eramba-virtual-machine/Establish and config an Eramba VM with static IP in VMware Workstation using Putty.md

-## Establish and config an Eramba VM with static IP in VMware Workstation using Putty.
+## Establish and Config an Eramba VM with Static IP in VMware Workstation using Putty.

 ### Programs and files used:
 Running and functioning: